#Lecture Series

 Short BIO of speaker

 Mr Mohsen is a senior climate change youth specialist at Asian Development Bank and PhD scholar at University of Nottingham and University of Oxford.
 He has over 10 years of diverse experience in the international development and governance sectors.
 He also supports British Council as the Sector Specialist for youth climate action at COP26 and as lead author for youth perceptions of climate change in South Asia.
 Besides this, Mr. Mohsen was selected as UN Young Champion of the Earth (Asia and the Pacific) regional finalist 2019 and won Emerging Star for Policy Impact award 2019 at the University of Nottingham.
-His doctoral research work at the Universities of Nottingham and Oxford focused on critically analysing how youth volunteering can be mainstreamed in multi-level environmental governance processes in Pakistan.
+His doctoral research work at the Universities of Nottingham and Oxford focused on critically analyzing how youth volunteering can be mainstreamed in multi-level environmental governance processes in Pakistan.
 He has co-founded ‘Green Box’, Pakistan’s first youth-driven engagement lab nurturing sustainability leadership in Pakistan.

 Leave a comment